cgthayer/spicystuff.com/src/pages/reviews/tabasco.md

     and peppery kick elevated the smoky char of the burgers, leaving a lingering heat that danced on my palate without overwhelming the burger.
-The combination of the rich, savory meat and the vibrant punch of Tabasco was perfect.</p>
+The combination of the rich, savory meat and the vibrant punch of Tabasco was perfect.

-    <p>Tabasco is a reliable sidekick in the hot sauce pantry as
-    perhaps the most common staple.
+    Tabasco is a reliable sidekick in the hot sauce pantry as perhaps the most common staple.
 The first time I’m trying to add heat to a dish, I’ll start with a couple of dashes of Tabasco.
 From eggs to veggies to burgers to pizza, it’s a true